MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Caesar-Cipher/instructions.md

 Use the structure diagram to create a sub-program that will encrypt a plain text message and return the cipher text.

 All punctuation and spaces are ignored.
-The cipher text will all be lowercase.
+The cipher text will be lowercase.

+Save the code as `caesar.py`.

 ## Structure diagram